utnesz/Customers-Database-JS/README.md

 # Customers-Database-JS

-This is a database handler app, presents a list of customers which are coming from a webserver, and DOM manipulation using vanilla javascript.
+This is a database handler app, presents a list of customers which are coming from a webserver, and also DOM manipulation using vanilla javascript.

 Data server provided by: nettuts.hu